Charlie Hughes (footballer, born 2003): International career

 In November 2023, Hughes received his maiden international call up and made his England U20 debut during a 3–0 defeat to Italy at the Eco-Power Stadium.
 Hughes was capped again for the U20s on 7 June 2024 when he captained the side against Sweden U21, followed by 70 minutes against the Republic of Ireland U21s four days later.

 Playing style

-Hughes is a commanding ball-playing centre-back, who can also play in midfield.
-He is extremely comfortable in possession with an exceptional passing range.
-Strong in defence and exhibits strong leadership qualities, having captained the Wigan side on several occasions from 19 years old and for most of the 2023–24 season.
+Hughes has been described as "a commanding ball-playing centre-back, who can also play in midfield.
+He is extremely comfortable in possession with an exceptional passing range."
+He has captained the Wigan Athletic on several occasions from 19 years old and for most of the 2023–24 season.
+Hughes is now vice captain at Hull.